+DefaultXMLNamespaceStatement:

-DefaultXMLNamespaceStatement: default xml namespace = Expression
+default xml namespace = Expression

 The default xml namespace statement sets the value of the internal property [[DefaultNamespace]] of the variable object associated with the current execution context (see section 10 of ECMAScript Edition 3).
-If the variable object associated with the current execution context does not have an internal property [[DefaultNamespace]], the default xml namespace statement creates one.
-If the default xml namespace statement occurs inside a FunctionDeclaration, the default xml namespace is defined with function-local scope in that function.
+If the variable object associated with the current execution context does not have an internal property [[DefaultNamespace]], the default xml namespace statement occurs inside a FunctionDeclaration, the default xml namespace is defined with function-local scope in that function.
 Otherwise, the default xml namespace is defined with global scope.
-Initially, the default xml namespace of the global scope is set to no namespace (section 12.1.1.1).
+Initially, the default xml namespace of the global scope is set to no namespace (section 13.1.1.1).